igorsdub/gecs-05-debugging/README.md

 The commands above are scripted versions of src layout run code using [Typer](https://typer.tiangolo.com/).

-`notebooks/0.01-igorsdub-generate_book_word_count_histogram.ipynb` contains the whole pipeline from start to finish but without any file saving. `## Local library import` section very well illustractes the power of src layout.
-You don't need to edit code in the notebook or relaoed it upon every edit of the module.
+`notebooks/0.01-igorsdub-generate_book_word_count_histogram.ipynb` contains the whole pipeline from start to finish but without any file saving.
+The `## Local library import` section very well illustrates the power of src layout.
+You don't need to edit code in the notebook or reload it upon every edit of the module.

 ## Tests